10 Most Successful Pirate Captains

 5. Peter Easton (English, 1570 – 1620)

 Interesting fact about Peter Easton is that he is not well-known as other pirate captains on this list, despite all of his success.
-Captain Easton was servant of the English Crown who turned to piracy.
+Captain Easton was a servant of the English Crown, who turned to piracy.
 He was best known as pirate captain who was never defeated by anyone commissioned to hunt him down.

 4. Sir Henry Morgan (Welsh, 1635 - 1688)